Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-To visualize this, in \figref{fig17a} we plot the right hand side of eqn. \ref{eq3.9} as function of the vertical coordinate ($z$), for the fastest growing mode in each case.
-As expected, the low Froude ($Fr=4$) and low density ratio ($\delta=0.001$) has the signature of a Dirac delta function (blue dashed curve) leading to the jump behaviour of $\tau$ in \figref{fig16a}.
-For the dashed green and red curves in \figref{fig17a}, notice the widening as the ratio $c_i/c_r$ increases significantly.
+To visualize this, in figure \ref{fig16a} we plot the right hand side of eqn. \ref{eq3.9} as function of the vertical coordinate ($z$), for the fastest growing mode in each case.
+As expected, the low Froude ($Fr=4$) and low density ratio ($\delta=0.001$) has the signature of a Dirac delta function (blue dashed curve) leading to the jump behaviour of $\tau$ in figure \ref{fig15a}.
+For the dashed green and red curves in figure \ref{fig16a}, notice the widening as the ratio $c_i/c_r$ increases significantly.
 For $\delta=0.5$ (red curve with $c_i/c_r=0.37$), a large fraction of the area under the curve comes from $z/z_c>1$ with a smaller contribution from $z/z_c < 1$.
-This generates the observed \textit{smooth} behaviour of $\tau$ through $z_c$ in \figref{fig16a}. \Figref{fig17b} justifies the transition seen with increasing density ratio from a slightly different viewpoint.
-Recall that Tollmien's inviscid solutions have a logarithmic singularity when the curvature at the critical location is finite (with $\left(DU_u\right)_c\neq 0$). \Figref{fig17a} computes the phase-shift in such a term in a small region around $z/\text{Re}{\left(z_c\right)}=1$ ($z_c$ is a complex number with $Im(z_c)>0$, and is computed for the fastest growing mode using $U_u(z_c)=c(k)$) with $c(k)$ being complex for the fastest growing mode.
-It is seen that a qualitative change occurs with increasing $\delta$ viz. the abrupt jump in phase seen at $z/\text{Re}\left(z_c\right)$ for the argument of the logarithmic term gives way to a smooth variation in \figref{fig17b}.
-These aforementioned arguments pinpoint towards the source of the differences seen in the vertical variation of $\tau(z)$ between the low and the high density ratio cases.
+This generates the observed \textit{smooth} behaviour of $\tau$ through $z_c$ in figure \ref{fig15a}.
+Figure \ref{fig16b} justifies the transition seen with increasing density ratio from a slightly different viewpoint.
+Recall that Tollmien's inviscid solutions have a logarithmic singularity when the curvature at the critical location is finite (with $\left(DU_u\right)_c\neq 0$).
+Figure \ref{fig16b} computes the phase-shift in such a term in a small region around $z/\text{Re}{\left(z_c\right)}=1$ ($z_c$ is a complex number with $Im(z_c)>0$, and is computed for the fastest growing mode using $U_u(z_c)=c(k)$) with $c(k)$ being complex for the fastest growing mode.
+It is seen that a qualitative change occurs with increasing $\delta$ viz. the abrupt jump in phase seen at $z/\text{Re}\left(z_c\right)$ for the argument of the logarithmic term gives way to a smooth variation in figure \ref{fig16b}.
+These aforementioned arguments pinpoint the source of the differences seen in the vertical variation of $\tau(z)$ between the low and the high density ratio cases.